microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Dispel Psionics:** Cancel psionic powers and effects. _Duration_: Instant. _Augment_: Each extra HP raises dispel check by 2.

-**False Sensory Input:** Subject sees what isn't there. _Duration_: Knowledge, up to 10 rounds/level. _Augment_: Every 2 extra HP affects another target.
+**False Sensory Input:** The subject thinks they see, hear, smell, taste, or feel something other than what their senses actually report. _Duration_: Knowledge, up to 10 rounds/level. _Augment_: Every 2 extra HP affects another target.

-**Fate Link:** Link the fates of two targets. _Duration_: 10 min/level. _Augment_: Every 2 extra HP raises DC by 1.
+**Fate Link:** Link the fates of two targets.
+When one loses hit points, the other loses the same amount.
+If one dies, the other must immediately succeed on a Fortitude save against this power’s save DC or lose two levels. _Duration_: 10 min/level. _Augment_: Every 2 extra HP raises DC by 1.

 **Psionic Blast:** Stun creatures in 30ft. cone for 1 round. _Duration_: Instant. _Augment_: Every 2 extra HP raises duration by 1 round.